 The first step in my creative process is brain dump all the tasks I am looking to do that week on a OneNote page.
 Typically, I do this on Sundays at a café and try to have fun with it.
 If OneNote works for you, great.
-If not, try a Word document or even just a pen and paper to get yourself organized and get your ideas down.
+If not, try a Word document, pen and paper, or even a custom form to get yourself organized and get your ideas down.

 2. Sort your tasks

 Sort each task into two buckets: Left Brain Tasks or Right Brain Tasks.